 The Future of Libraries

-The smell of a library then isn’t like it is now.
-We weren’t met with the waft of strong coffee or the overpowering aroma of teenage school students using the place as a hang out.
+The smell of a library then, isn’t like it is now.
+We weren’t met with the waft of strong coffee or the mass dinging of teenager’s memes being bounced between each other.
 Even so they’re still places of joy, the origins of a love of reading and one’s that we need to preserve for future generations.
 There are some incredible libraries, but even more incredible children’s libraries so let’s take a look at the Top 5 around the World.

 Top 5 World’s Best Children’s Libraries